EvensunConsulting/HHS_HCC_SQL/README.md

 ### KNOWN LIMITATIONS

 1. This model does not currently account for billable vs. non-billable member months in calculating PLRS by plan HIOS ID.
-2. This model requires you to split enrollment periods that cross plan years before inserting eligibility data.
-3. This model only applies basic selection logic concerning eligibility and service code inclusion criteria when determining claims eligibility.
-It does not apply other edits that may lead to claim exclusion in the EDGE server.
+2. This model only applies basic selection logic concerning eligibility and service code inclusion criteria when determining claims eligibility.
+It does not apply other edits that may lead to claim exclusion in the EDGE server, such as duplication logic.
 Refer to the EDGE Server business rules published on https://regtap.cms.gov for more robust exclusion logic and to troubleshoot differences between this model and EDGE server results.

 ### INSTRUCTIONS